ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 Employee? e = t[{first: "Fred", last: "Bloggs"}];
 ```

-With structured types, you have the ability to define rich keys, with different types, such as arrays of bytes, which makes it a binary key.
+With structured types, you can define rich keys, with different types, such as arrays of bytes, which makes it a binary key.
 This is a very powerful way of programming with tables, where you can directly work with the keys, instead of being constrained by faked up string representations of your keys.

 ### Querying Tables